What is a Sitemap?

 Here are the general steps to create and submit an XML sitemap:

-There are many free and paid tools available online, such as XML Sitemap Generator you can use to generate an XML sitemap.
+There are many free and paid tools online that you can use to generate an XML sitemap.
+One example is the XML Sitemap Generator tool.

 Submit your sitemap to Google and other search engines.
-For Google, go to Google Search Console>Index >Sitemaps and submit your sitemap.
-This will help search engine crawlers find and index your website's pages more efficiently.
+For Google, go to Google Search Console>Index>Sitemaps and submit your sitemap.

-Verify that your sitemap is error-free by using a sitemap validator tool.
+Use a sitemap validator tool to check if your sitemap has any errors or issues.
 You can use the Google Search Console sitemap report to check for errors.

 HTML Sitemap